Dave Lister: Novels

 Within the continuity of the books by Grant Naylor, Lister's official date of birth is 14 October.
 Lister is described as going on a drunken Monopoly board pub crawl in London with his friends to celebrate his 23rd birthday, where he gets very drunk; when he awakens, he is on Mimas with no money.
 After six months, having failed to make enough money to get back home, he signs up for a job on Red Dwarf, which, unknown to him, is due to make a four-and-a-half-year mining run to Triton before heading back to Earth.
 Smuggling a cat on board was in fact a deliberate attempt to get discharged and sent home early.

-In the book Better Than Life (1990), Lister eventually discovers Earth, but discovers that it has left the orbit of the Solar System and finds that eight-foot-long cockroaches are the dominant species.
+In the book Better Than Life (1990), after spending two years in the game Better Than Life, Lister eventually discovers Earth, but discovers that it has left the orbit of the Solar System and finds that eight-foot-long cockroaches are the dominant species.
 He becomes their king and plans to rebuild the planet.
-The others find him thirty-six years later (after believing Lister was missing for a fortnight due to a time dilation).
+The others find him thirty-four years later (after believing Lister was missing for a fortnight due to a time dilation).
 Later, after Lister dies of a heart attack in a confrontation with a polymorph, his body is taken to the alternative universe where time runs backwards and is told that he will be rescued in thirty-six years' time.
 Two accounts of what followed are Last Human (1995) and Backwards (1996).

 In Last Human, the crew fight an alternate version of Lister who was adopted by different parents, this Lister choosing the wealthy but psychotic Thorntons over the poorer but more emotionally stable parents which the normal Lister had.
 As a result, this Lister grew up to be a sociopath, often manipulating others with his efforts, claiming not to believe in even the concept of love, and perfectly willing to murder his shipmates in order to achieve his goals.

 In Backwards, the crew try to meet up with Lister at a Souvenir shop at Niagara Falls on backwards Earth, where they discover that Lister will be involved in a murder.
 They see Lister being unarrested and embark on a backwards pursuit.
 They find that Kryten was the one who killed a hillbilly which had Lister sentenced to eight years in prison (all in reverse).
 They miss their flight window and must spend the next ten years on the reverse Earth.
 They eventually leave for their own universe.